sbonds/learning-jenkins/README.md

     # exit
     $ docker restart jenkins

-# Configure Jenkins inside container
+# Configure Jenkins inside container (abandoned)

+This is no longer being attempted via automation as the effort level was too high for a "Hello, world" level demonstration.

 ## Jenkins CLI